[?] Start Receiving This Blog Today By Simply Subscribing

 They are responsible for planting, weeding and harvesting etc. solely on their own.
 This is a wonderful opportunity for people who don't have any space to plant their own gardens and don't want to have to keep buying from grocery stores.

-Non-profit organizations like a food bank for example, will start a community garden and for those who can benefit freely from the produce, are welcome to reap the rewards.
+Non-profit organizations like a food bank for example, will start a community garden.
+For those who can benefit freely from the produce out of financial need, they are welcome to reap the rewards.
 All they have to do is help look after it.

 Sustainable-gardening-practices should take into account the best ways to ensure a healthier and a cheaper greener way of maintaining the garden.